aljaaaymp/isbn-back-end/README.md

-# Spring boot, Hibernate, MySQL REST API
+# Spring boot backend for ISBN

-A simple Spring boot application that demonstrates the usage of RESTful API using Spring boot, Hibernate and MySQL.

 ## Tools and Technologies used